JeanBaptisteServais/BACKEND-Treatment-data-immovible/README.md

 # STEP:

-1) download csv
+1) treat CSV with data_treatment file ----> LUNCH data.py (it take long time...)

-2) treat CSV with data_treatment file ----> LUNCH data.py (it take long time...)
+2) put in on a web serveur

-3) Install your environement
+3) create a django environement

 # REQUIREMENTS